By Jim Hinckley

 Eager to invest in the new frontier of automobile manufacturing and development businessmen of all stripes eagerly looked for inventors in need of capital investment.
-As a result, in the first decades of the 20th century most every town in America had at least one automobile company.
+As a result, in the first decades of the 20th century, almost every town in America had at least one automobile company.

 Enid, Oklahoma was home to the Geronimo Motor Company, a short-lived enterprise that built automobiles as well as one-ton trucks and tractors.
-In Arkadelphia, Arkansas, it was the Arkansas in 1913, and in 1919, the Arkadelphia Motor Company.
+In Arkadelphia, Arkansas, it was called “Arkansas” in 1913, and in 1919, the Arkadelphia Motor Company.

 In Boulder, Colorado, in 1909, it was with great fanfare that J.H.
 Wallace, W.E.
 Whitacre, and R. Linderman of the American Machine & Manufacturing Company announced the manufacture of automobiles would commence before years end.
 Then there was the Bison Motor Company – organized in Buffalo, New York to manufacture automobiles as well as marine engines.